icopy-site/awesome-cn/docs/awesome/awesome-gnome.md

 [<img src="https://rawgit.com/kazhnuz/awesome-gnome/master/images/gnome-logo.svg" align="right" width="150">](http://www.gnome.org)

-&gt; 适用于 GNOME 桌面环境的 _awesome_ 应用程序、扩展、模块、主题和工具的精选列表.
+> A curated list of _awesome_ apps, extensions, modules, themes and tools for the GNOME Desktop Environment.

-[GNOME](https://www.gnome.org/) 是一个适用于 Linux 和 Unix 的桌面环境，旨在让用户掌控并完成工作. 它使用 GTK 作为其应用程序，并使用 Clutter 和 JavaScript 作为其官方桌面 shell.
+[GNOME](https://www.gnome.org/) is a desktop environment for Linux and Unix-like operating systems, designed to put the user in control and get things done.
+It uses GTK for its applications and Clutter and JavaScript for its official desktop shell.

-&gt; 标有 ![GNOME Core][GNOME Core] 的项目是由 GNOME 项目正式维护和分发的应用程序，作为核心应用程序和工具集的一部分，或者是作为经典模式的一部分维护和分发的扩展.
+> Items marked with ![GNOME Core][GNOME Core] are applications officially maintained and distributed by the GNOME Project as part of the core set of applications and tools, or extensions that are maintained and distributed as part of the Classic mode.

-&gt; 标有 ![GNOME Circle][GNOME Circle] 的项目是由 [GNOME Circle](https://circle.gnome.org/) 该倡议旨在展示 GNOME 的最佳应用程序和库.
+> Items marked with ![GNOME Circle][GNOME Circle] are applications championed by the [GNOME Circle](https://circle.gnome.org/) initiative that aims to showcase the best apps and libraries for GNOME.